vain/awesome-vain/README.md

 -----------------

-Thanks to Nicolas Estibals (https://github.com/nestibal) for creating icons for awesome's default theme!
+Thanks to Nicolas Estibals (https://github.com/nestibal) for creating icons for Awesome's default theme!

 You have to extend your theme like this (let's say this file is called `~/.config/awesome/extended_default_theme.lua`):